 White rice contains more riboflavin, B5 and fewer total fat and sugar.
 Brown rice contains more nutrients because it still has the bran, germ and endosperm.

 White rice is stripped of the bran and germ which contains a good number of the fiber and nutrients.

 For this reason, I almost always use brown rice instead of white.
 Sometimes at a restaurant I have no choice about the rice and will eat the white variety or try to substitute for vegetables instead.

 The following Healthline video explains the differences and benefits of both rice.

 White rice is left with the endosperm only which is more carbohydrate rich.
 Let’s take a closer look at each nutrient and determine how much more each rice contains.

-- Brown rice provides a higher percentage of B1, B3, B6 and B9 than white rice.
+- Brown rice provides a higher percentage of B1, B3, B6 and B9.

-- White rice provides a higher percentage of B2 and B5 than brown rice.
+- White rice provides a higher percentage of B2 and B5.